Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Application on WMAP and Planck data

 \section{Application on WMAP and Planck data}

 We applied our GA-ILC on 12 multifrequency low-resolution input maps observed by WMAP and Planck to find an optimal clean map as output (we refer to this as the implementation on ``data'' as shorthand; the 12 input frequencies are those mentioned in section~\ref{sec:MC-simul}).
 GA parameters like \texttt{Popsize}, \texttt{N\_gen}, \texttt{Dec}, and \texttt{switch} were kept at the fixed values, same as the Monte Carlo simulations.
-Similarly to the simulations, we applied GA-ILC with 144 values of \texttt{P\_mut}, from 0\% to 7.15\% in steps of 0.05\%, to analyze the final reduced variance in each case.
-The best case of all these 144 was deemed to represent the best version of our GA-ILC.
-The plot of final reduced variance against the mutation probability is shown in fig.~\ref{fig:GA18.2_mut-plot}.
-As we can see from there, a very low (or negligible) mutation does not help in our pursuit of optimization, and a large amount of mutation is also not useful.
-A moderately small value of 1.15\% is the best mutation value in this case.
-There is no exact analytical problem-based expression for the optimal amount of mutation as is demonstrated by this figure.
-We plotted the variance values against the cumulative individuals through generations (the population is sorted in the ascending order of fitness).
-This type of plots are called ``trace-plots'' here.
-These plots help us understand the convergence of GA and the effects of various parameters on it.
-Fig.~\ref{fig:GA18.2_trace-plot} shows an example of trace-plots.
-Therein we can see that the population without any mutation converges prematurely due to the loss of genetic diversity as there exists a broad valley close to the global optimum.
-On the other hand, the optimally mutated case is able to find better solutions since it is able to explore the variable space.
-It is also evident that even when the unmutated case has long since converged, the mutated case is slowly able to find better and better solutions after generations.
+Similarly to the simulations, we applied GA-ILC with 128 values of \texttt{P\_mut}, from 0\% to 6.35\% in steps of 0.05\%, to analyze the final reduced variance in each case.
+The best case of all these 128 was deemed to represent the best version of our GA-ILC.
+A moderately small value of 1.0\% is the best mutation value in this case.
+The plot of final reduced variance against the mutation probability is shown in fig.~\ref{fig:GA18.4_mut-plot}.
+The figure indicates that there exists no analytical relationship between the reduced variance and the amount of mutation.
+Indeed, the stochastic nature of the algorithm is clearly evident here.